What is the Best Adjustable Weight Bench?

 It is easy to assemble but also has a delivery plus assembly option for a higher price, if building isn’t your thing.
 Also, you get a two-year frame warranty with purchase, so durability is guaranteed and supported, making your small investment even more sound and attractive.

-Heads up, heavy lifters seeking value: this $200 adjustable bench lets serious lifters get a sturdy piece of equipment without breaking the bank.
+Heads up, heavy lifters seeking value: this value-for-money adjustable bench lets serious lifters get a sturdy piece of equipment without breaking the bank.
 Check these stats:

 - Total weight capacity: 550 pounds

 - Adjustability: 5 different positions (flat, military, 30, 45, 60 degrees)

 - Dimensions: 16 x 21 x 50